agl-c/deid2_dpsyn/README.md

 And you should first preprocess the dataset.
 A tool(https://github.com/hd23408/nist-schemagen) is provided to generate the **parameters.json** and **column_datatypes.json** (both we include repository  example files ), which include some schema of the dataset to help our algorithm run.
 Based on that,  **data_type.py** easily generate a dict COLS that record the columns' data types.

+Refer to **parameters.json**, you can set the bin parts in data.yaml.

 ----

 #### Set paths